 Specifying your wishes

-The following is an article discussing the various components and process of completing a will or estate plan, featuring commentary from Lane & Waterman attorney, Diane Puthoff and republished with permission from The Catholic Messenger, Davenport, Iowa.
+The following is an article discussing the various components and process of completing a will or estate plan, featuring commentary from Lane & Waterman attorney, Diane Puthoff and republished with permission from The Catholic Messenger, by Anne Marie Amacher, Davenport, Iowa.

 Whatever your age, a written will states exactly how you want your assets to be divided upon your death.
 Without a will, the state makes that decision, said Diane Puthoff, an attorney with Lane & Waterman LLP, in Davenport.